Road Trip Hacks and Snacks

 Schedule in quiet time.
 The driver can only handle so much background noise without raising stress levels.
 I like to have 20 minutes of quiet time in between movies.
 Kids need time to stare out the window and just ‘think’ like we did when we were kids!

 Road Trip Hacks and Snacks – Go Old School

-We love technology but old school can be fun, too!
-Remember singing alongs?
+We love technology but the old school ways can be fun, too!
+Remember singing along together?
 Pop in a CD or pass out printed sheets with the lyrics for old favorites like “Oh, Suzannah!” and “I’ve been working on the railroad” and sing your hearts out!
 Drive your kids crazy and sing, “99 Bottles of Pop on the Wall”.

 Road Trip Hacks and Snacks – Where to?